danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 #### Semi-structured Interviews

 To build empathy with the users, I conducted semi-structured interviews in an informal manner.
-Ideally, the interviews would have been conducted in the flow of work @crabtreeDoingDesignEthnography2012, but since new IT investments were not a regular part of most employees\' daily work outside of the IT department, it was not feasible to talk with employees in the midst of making new investments.
+According to @crabtreeDoingDesignEthnography2012, interviews should ideally be conducted in the flow of work, but since new IT investments were not a regular part of most employees\' daily work outside of the IT department, it was not feasible to talk with employees in the midst of making new investments.
 Thus, the interviews were done in a \"decontextualised\" fashion.

 In total, 12 employees were interviewed, selected based on a list of contacts provided by the author\'s contact person in Vejle's IT department.
 The list included decision-makers from all six administrations of the municipality.
-All employees on the list were assigned a number by which they were identified in my notes, never using their true names.
+Each employee on the list was assigned assigned a pseudonym and identification number by which they were identified in my notes, never using their true names.

-All but one of the interviews were conducted face-to-face, the remaining interview being held by video call in order to accommodate the participant, and notes were taken by hand in a notebook to maintain a relaxed atmosphere, as opposed to using audio and/or video recordings.
+All but one of the interviews were conducted face-to-face, the remaining interview being held by video call in order to accommodate the participant, and notes were taken by hand in a notebook to maintain a relaxed atmosphere, as opposed to using audiovisual recordings.
 The questions were not pre-formulated but were based loosely on an interview guide, allowing for a more natural and authentic conversation.
-During the interviews, brief notes were taken, and more detailed notes (Appendix X) were written as soon as possible afterward to ensure accuracy and facilitate data analysis.
+During the interviews, brief notes were taken, and more detailed notes (Appendix X) were written as soon as possible afterwards to ensure accuracy and facilitate data analysis.

 #### Field Notes